 Are Title IX Standards at Risk of Changing?

-The past administration worked hard to crack down on Title XI violations and bring the issue of sexual assaults on campus to light.
+The past administration worked hard to crack down on Title IX violations and bring the issue of sexual assaults on campus to light.
 In 2011, the Department of Education’s Office for Civil Rights (OCR) wrote a “Dear Colleague” letter that made notable changes in how sexual assault cases were dealt with on college campuses.

 - If a student was accused of sexual assault or other forms of sexual violence, the school would have to respond within 60 days.
-Even if there was an impending criminal case, the school had to move forward with their case – or they would be in violation of Title XI themselves.
+Even if there was an impending criminal case, the school had to move forward with their case – or they would be in violation of Title IX themselves.

 - When conducting a hearing, the complainant would only have to provide evidence that “more likely than not” proved the student’s guilt.
 Basically, if there’s over a 50% chance that the student committed the crime, they were penalized.